-These checks include telephone support, offering advice and reassurance to vulnerable people in the community.
 Where a person is unable to leave their home and has no family, friends, or appropriate support network, we will also ensure people receive essential items, such as food and prescriptions.

-During the current COVID-19 outbreak, we would like to reassure you that we are working hard to maintain business continuity and remain committed to safeguarding adults, children and young people in Warrington.
+We would like to reassure you that we are working hard to maintain business continuity and remain committed to safeguarding adults, children and young people in Warrington.